RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 The second column gets 2 parts (2/3 of the available space).

-# Some transform properties of grid for 2d:
+# Some transform properties for 2d:

 # translate(x-axis , y-axis);